Secured-Finance/stablecoin-app/README.md

 ## ⚡️ Quick Start

 1. Clone this repository
-2. Login on the GitHub npm package repository with `npm login --registry=https://npm.pkg.github.com`
-3. Create a file `.env.local` at the root of the project.
+2. Create a file `.env.local` at the root of the project.
 Please refer to `.env.local.sample` for the list of environment variables
-4. Run `nvm use` to ensure you are using the correct node version
+3. Run `nvm use` to ensure you are using the correct node version
+4. Set your personal access token issued on your Github account by calling the following command: `export NPM_AUTH_TOKEN=<your access token>`
 5. Install all required dependencies by running `npm install`
 6. Run `npm run start` to start development mode